-This bit indicates the polarity of the Coast signal that is applied to the PLL COAST input.
+A bit to indicate the polarity of the COAST signal that is applied to the PLL COAST input.

-Table XXI.
+Table XX.
 Coast Input Polarity Settings

 Coast Polarity Function

-0 Active Low
+0 Active LOW

-1 Active High
+1 Active HIGH

-Active Low means that the clock generator will ignore Hsync inputs when Coast is low, and continue operating at the same nominal frequency until Coast goes high.
+Active LOW means that the clock generator will ignore Hsync inputs when COAST is LOW, and continue operating at the same nominal frequency until COAST goes HIGH.

-Active High means that the clock generator will ignore Hsync inputs when Coast is high, and continue operating at the same nominal frequency until Coast goes low.
+Active HIGH means that the clock generator will ignore Hsync inputs when COAST is HIGH, and continue operating at the same nominal frequency until COAST goes LOW.

-This function needs to be used along with the Coast Polarity Override bit (Bit 4).
+This function needs to be used along with the COAST polarity override bit, (Bit 4).